fossillogic/squid/README.md

 ### A Command-Line Power Utility by **Fossil Logic**

 **Squid** is the ultimate **admin and power-user CLI**, designed for system operators, DevOps, and security engineers.
-Squid allows you to **manage, monitor, secure, and audit your system**, with traceable actions, comprehensive logging, and safe sandboxed testing.
+Squid allows you to **manage, monitor, secure, and audit your system**, with traceable actions, and comprehensive logging.
 Its nautilus mascot represents **flexibility, intelligence, and depth** in system operations.

 ---